AVS Viola Bank

 Viola Bank Recipient Responsibilities

-Recipients of loans from the American Viola Society’s Viola Bank are expected to be AVS members in good standing at the time of the loan application or may submit a membership application in conjunction with the loan application.
-Recipients must acquire instrument insurance and provide proof of insurance to the AVS National Office prior to receiving the instrument.
+Recipients of loans from the American Viola Society’s Viola Bank are expected to be AVS members in good standing at the time of the loan application (or may submit a membership application in conjunction with the loan application) and are expected to maintain an active membership for the duration of the loan period.
+Viola Bank recipients agree to make a $50 annual donation to the AVS, which offsets insurance and shipping costs.
+If requested, recipients will write a statement or film a short video for the “past recipient experiences” section of the AVS website, or may perform in a virtual recital to promote the AVS Viola Bank.

 During the term of the loan, recipients are responsible for maintaining the instrument in good repair.